-I’m excited that you’re here, you can see me dancing heartily (to Jeremaih Gyang’s Ladi’s song).
+I’m excited that you’re here, you can see me dancing (to Jeremaih Gyang’s Ladi’s song).
 I’m unofficial in this page, you’re warmly welcome.

 Okay, so I write poetry because I love everything about books.
 Books are not books if they were not written and read.
 So it is one thing I love to do even though I never was a literature major.
 It all had started from writing short love letters for clients in high school.
 Haha!
 Now the words I penned down gave way to sentences and those sentences produced paragraphs and those paragraphs gave way to whole pages and pages make up books, right?
 I tell and write African folklore/tales.
-And I had invented a style I call poetale.
+And I invented a style I call poetale.
 I hope that one day my characters will come alive.
 But if you’re reading me that means they are alive already.
 I thank you again.

 Please do not hesitate to tell me what you think about my work.
 Click the GO TO POETRY page to start reading.
 You can connect with me on social media by visiting the CONNECT page.

 I won’t fail to thank those who encourage me and help me in one way or the other in this journey of writing.
 I thank those who have a little more time to comment, like and share my work and to all my followers I say a big thank you.

 Feel free, read the blog, help it connect with a larger audience by sharing what may catch your fancy and let’s take West African literature to a greater height.